masterleague-net/translations/README.md

 2. Open the translation file that you would like to edit, e.g. the [German](locale/de/LC_MESSAGES/django.po) one
 3. Follow the steps described [on this help page](https://help.github.com/articles/editing-files-in-another-user-s-repository/) to make and submit the edits
 4. We will be notified about your changes & will review / deploy them to the website

+## Contributing a new translation

+If you want to contribute a brand new translation, follow the steps below:

+1. Download and install free [Poedit](https://poedit.net) translation software
+2. Download [django.pot](https://raw.githubusercontent.com/masterleague-net/translations/master/locale/django.pot) source file by right clicking on this link and choosing "Save Link As..."
+3. Create a new translation and save it on your hard drive as *django.po*
+4. Send this file to abathur@masterleague.net or upload it [using GitHub interface](https://help.github.com/articles/adding-a-file-to-a-repository/)

+If you are not sure how to use Poedit, there are many great guides explaning how to use it in great detail out there, for example, check out [this one](https://www.orange-themes.com/how-to-translate-website-with-poedit/).

+Be sure to let us know if (and how) you would like to appear on our [Credits](https://masterleague.net/credits/) page!